smhurf/lewagon_challenges/03-Maths/01/01-linear-algebra/README.md

+#‼️ Do not use numpy for this challenge

 ## Foreword

 In this challenge, we will learn how to manipulate matrices and how to implement basic operations such as addition, matrix product, dot product, transpose,...